karalus/esb0/README.md

 - Executes service flows defined in XML
 - Supports SOAP, JSON/REST and conversion between each
 - Supports efficient XML Pipelines based on XQJ (XQuery API for Java)
-- Supports HTTP, JMS, JDBC (only outbound) and [Kafka](https://kafka.apache.org/)
+- Supports HTTP, JMS, JDBC, Files and [Kafka](https://kafka.apache.org/)
+- Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and (partially) MTOM/XOP
 - Uses resource- and threadpools for effective resource utilization, thus supporting QoS per service.
+- Includes a HTTP loadbalancer component with health check for outbound HTTP traffic
 - New service flows and threadpools can be configured at runtime without service outage
 - Is performant like a network component.
 Can act at the speed of a reverse proxy (only few millis penalty) even when processing XML.
+- Outperforms most other Service Gateways when XML processing is needed.
 - Simple REST admin services to deploy and control service flows

 ### Design goals ###

-Most ESB products are very heavy suites which is counterproductive for the main purpose - to act as a fast and easy service gateway to control and monitor service usage within your enterprise.
+Most ESB products are very heavy suites which is counterproductive for the main purpose - to act as a fast and simple service gateway to control and monitor service usage within your enterprise.

 ESB Zero is designed to be very small and thus manageable.
-The zipped sources are currently about 100k of size!
+The zipped (7zip) sources are currently about 50k of size!

 The minimal set of features is supported based on the VETRO pattern.